Lighthouses of Southern Brazil

 * Cidreira

 1933 (station established 1907).
 Active; focal plane 33 m (108 ft); white flash every 6 s.
 30 m (98 ft) narrow round cylindrical concrete tower, its base supported by four buttresses.
 Tower painted in a red and white spiral (barber-pole) pattern; lantern, gallery, and base painted red.
-R. Pretto has a photo, a 2017 closeup photo and another closeup photo (second on the page) are available, Google has a street view, and Bing has a satellite view.
+R. Pretto has a photo, a 2017 closeup photo and another closeup photo (second on the page) are available,and Google has a street view and a satellite view.
 Located at the foot of the Rua Lupicínio Rodrigues in the resort city of Cidreira.
 Site open, tower closed. .
 ARLHS BRA-025; BR-3992; Admiralty G0608; NGA 18944.

 * Berta (Quintão, Dunas Altas)